adlnet/xAPI-Spec/xAPI.md

 them available to the general community for use.
 Verbs appear in statements as objects consisting of a URI and a set of display names.

-The Verb URI should identify the particular semantics of a word, not the word itself.
+The Verb URI identifies the particular semantics of a word, not the word itself.
 For example, the English word "fired" could mean different things depending on context, such as "fired a weapon", "fired a kiln", or "fired an employee".
-In this case, a URI should identify one of these specific meanings, not the word "fired".
+In this case, a URI MUST identify one of these specific meanings, not the word "fired".

 A verb in the Experience API is a URI, and denotes a specific meaning not tied to